bradcerasani/bradcerasani.me/content/about.md

 ---
-excerpt: I've been designing and implemeting software for over a decade, with clients that include Apple, Twitter, and the American Music Awards.
+excerpt: I’ve been designing and implemeting software for over a decade, with clients that include Apple, Twitter, and the American Music Awards.
 ---

 I've been designing and implemeting software for over a decade, with clients that include Apple, Twitter, and the American Music Awards.